lip6/coriolis/docker/ubuntu24.04/README.rst

 Virtual Environment
 ^^^^^^^^^^^^^^^^^^^

-Coriolis build system relies upon Python modules.
-Good practices recommends using a Python virtual environment.
+Coriolis build system relies upon Python modules, managed in a PDM project.
+It follows good practices by using a Python virtual environment.
 The idea is to install recommended version for every build dependency without messing up with system wide installations.

-The virtual environment is configured and activated upon container start.
+The virtual environment like the PDM project are configured and activated upon container start.

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^